As a member of the public accessing the community, it is useful to know how to report problems, provide feedback and advocate for change.

 When reporting issues it is important to be clear about what the problem is and what you want done.

-Several of the organisations who can assist with advocacy around travel and transport are:
+Several of the organisations who can assist with advocacy around travel and transport are below.

-- Road Traffic Authorities in each state oversee the building of major roads, promotion of road safety, management of traffic, regulation of vehicles and drivers.
+In each state they oversee the building of major roads, promotion of road safety, management of traffic, regulation of vehicles and drivers.

-- Travellers Aid Services (available in some states) offer travel and support services to travellers at the main city train stations to ensure that travellers reach their destinations safely.
+Available in some states, traveller’s aid services offer travel and support services to travellers at the main city train stations to ensure that travellers reach their destinations safely.

-- Medical Companion Project (available in some states).
-Volunteer companions accompany people from the main city stations and bus terminals to health care appointments in central Melbourne.
+Available in some states, medical companion projects involve volunteer companions accompanying people from the main city stations and bus terminals to health care appointments in central Melbourne and other cities.

-If you require further information or advice, you can request specialist assistance from an Orientation and Mobility Specialist from Vision Australia.
+Remember, if you require further assistance to be able to use taxis, you can request specialist training from an orientation and mobility specialist from Vision Australia.